lextm/jekyll-theme-chirpy/_posts/2007-4-6-life-at-sa.md

 ---
 I am now blogging to say that I become a member of the Scientific Atlanta.
 I am working as a Software Engineer.

-That’s all for today.
+That's all for today.
 Let me say something more next week.
 <!--more-->